BronzeCrab/agima_task/readme.md

 #### Features:

 - logging (by default to /tmp/converter.log)
-- works like a daemon, dont block terminal
+- works like a daemon, don't block terminal
+- reads input file from folder and outputs to the file to that folder with timestamp

 #### How to install: